swangchu/pythonByExamples-Tha/example-1/README.md

         input("What's your name?")

       - Input prompts the user to input during run time.
 This function converts whatever user entered to a string.

+4. **DataType folder** contains example for use of Python's Data types.

+      **Data Types**

+        Integer
+        Integers are whole numbers.

+        Float
+        Floats are numbers with decimal point.

+        String
+        A string is a row of characters.
+I should be within a double quotes.

+        Boolean
+        A boolean data type can be either true or false only.